microsoft/masc/connector/README.md

 See Pyspark [notebook](examples/AccumuloSparkConnector.ipynb) for a more detailed example.

+See Scala benchmark [notebook](examples/AccumuloSparkConnectorBenchmark.ipynb) for details on how our evaluation.

 ## Capabilities
 - Native Spark [Datasource V2](http://shzhangji.com/blog/2018/12/08/spark-datasource-api-v2/) API
 - Row serialization using [Avro](https://avro.apache.org/)